Emenikefc/cheat_repo/README.md

-# nothimg special om this repo
+# nothing special on this repo
-just testing the ide of creating repositories locally
+just testing the idea of creating repositories locally